Lingxuan-Ye/tree/README.md

 # tree

-Draw the structure of an instance as well as 'tree' command in shell.
+Draw the structure of an instance like 'tree' command in shell.

 ## Notice